Sameer-Programmer/Sameer_CharlesProxy/File1.md

 Answer:

+Repeat = Charles itself becomes the client and sends the same request to the server again.

 Repeat is used to resend an existing request without performing the action again in the application.
 It helps in debugging and retesting APIs quickly.

 ```